r-pufky/docs/services/docker-service-template.md

 [docker-service-template.md@XXXXXX][XX]

-[3n]: this is a link to the docker container image used.
+[3n]: link to the docker container image used.
-[u1]: this is a link to all ports a service has if it is avaliable.
+[u1]: link to all ports a service has if it is avaliable.
-[ya]: this is a link to reverse proxy docker setup for container if it exists.
+[ya]: link to reverse proxy docker setup for container if it exists.
-[XX]: this is a link to the commit for the current template used.
+[XX]: link to the commit for the current template used.
+[7d]: link to dedicated server setup.
+Remove line if not used.

 [refdk]: ../nginx/proxy-control.conf
 [ref3k]: ../nginx/README.md